University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 ### Again, cool, but what does it do?

-Well, putting aside all the comments, the first thing we do is define a directory where we want our data to go on our PC - you'll notice I use \\ instead of \.
+Well, putting aside all the comments, the first thing we do is define a directory where we want our data to go on our PC - you'll notice I use double slashes instead of a single slash.
 This is because R will stop at \ and your code will break as it will be intepreted as a signal for R, as opposed to being part of a directory path.

 Then we go (set) to the directory we just set up - setwd() just takes us to the working directory so that when we download the data, we aren't downloading it somewhere *random*.